kumahq/kuma/docs/proposals/fault-injection.md

 ### Fault Injection on the destination inbound

 More preferable way to implement Fault Injection.
-But problem with traffic differentiation is still exist.
+But problem with traffic differentiation still has to be solved.
 The idea is to implement matching by HTTP Headers.

 Envoy Fault Injection filter allows to specify regex for headers and be applied only for matched ones.
 Kuma can reserve header `x-kuma-match` and configure source proxy to set it on every request.
 We can consider the format for that header, but probably the simplest one is URL-style: `service=frontend&version=0.1`.

+**_Why don't just have separate header for each tag?_**

+_Alternatively we could reserve header pattern like `x-kuma-tag-TAG_NAME` and store each tag separately.
+But in that case we need envoy to have ability to remove headers with specified prefix (or with regex).
+There is no such functionality yet._

 On the destination side proxy we will configure regex for matching:
 ```